DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/export/export.md

     ---

 3. **Export the DataGrid**
-    Call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) method in the [onExporting](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) handler to execute export after the Export button is pressed.
-The deprecated export is deactivated by setting the `e.cancel` parameter to **true**.
+    Implement [onExporting](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) handler and call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) method within it.
+Use **ExcelJS** API in the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) function to customize the exported document.
 To save the document to Excel, use the **saveAs** function from the **FileSaver** API.
+Set the `e.cancel` parameter to **true** to disable the deprecated export execution.

     ---
     ##### jQuery